Listen to The Civic Leader Podcast for an audio version of this brief.

 - A new tax on expensive employer-provided policies was instituted to control costs.

-Although uninsured rates are still at all-time lows, the number of uninsured Americans rose for the first time in a decade between 2017 and 2018.
-This is due declines in Medicaid coverage as rising wages leave fewer people eligible for Medicaid, and due to the fact that more people are foregoing insurance since the individual mandate tax was reduced to zero.
-What’s more, the ACA is just not working for many Americans as the cost of healthcare continues to rise faster than Americans’ incomes: “the cost for many people to buy a health plan – if they don’t get it from a job or the government – is higher than ever” (Bloomberg).
+Although uninsured rates are still at all-time lows, the number of uninsured Americans began to rise starting in 2017, growing from 26.7 million in 2016 to 28.9 million in 2019.
+This was due to declines in Medicaid coverage as rising wages left fewer people eligible for Medicaid, and due to the fact that more people are foregoing insurance since the individual mandate tax was reduced to zero.
+What’s more, the ACA is just not working for many Americans as the cost of healthcare continues to rise faster than Americans’ incomes: “the cost for many people to buy a health plan – if they don’t get it from a job or the government – is higher than ever.”

 More people than ever are underinsured thanks to high out-of-pocket expenses and deductibles.
 An estimated 44 million people were underinsured in 2018, up from 29 million in 2010.
 Compared to insured adults with adequate coverage, underinsured adults are more than twice as likely to not fill a prescription, to skip a recommended test, treatment, or follow-up appointment, and have medical debt.

 While opponents of the ACA have not reached a consensus on a replacement plan, several policy prescriptions have attracted widespread support:

 - The ability to buy health insurance across state lines to create more market competition and choice in policies;

 - Secure renewal of health insurance that is guaranteed so people who have health insurance can keep it and not see premiums soar if they get sick;